Trade directory · Waterbury metro · Connecticut

 5

-Register business with Waterbury if required and obtain any additional local permits or registrations for contractors working in the city.
+Register business with Waterbury if operating within city limits and obtain any required local permits or registrations.

 § D · Field notes